-Like a lot of people into body modification, Kylie tells me her "mods" are an expression of her personality and a means of crafting her own identity.
+Like a lot of people into body modification, Garth tells me her "mods" are an expression of her personality and a means of crafting her own identity.
 Even though tattooed eyeballs were something she had to work up towards, she eventually decided to take the plunge not only because she thought they "look fucking cool," but also because she felt that she could keep health risks to a minimum.

 "With all of my mods and piercings I know the people, or it's at the studio I work at, so I know everything's clean and I know the person's skill level," she says.
-"The only person Kylie trusted to tattoo her eyeballs was Luna Cobra, who happened to be her colleague at the time and whom she had seen do the procedure successfully before.
-Having someone untrained do the procedure was never a question, as Kylie relies on excellent vision for her work and never wanted to jeopardise that.
+"The only person Garth trusted to tattoo her eyeballs was Luna Cobra, who happened to be her colleague at the time and whom she had seen do the procedure successfully before.
+Having someone untrained do the procedure was never a question, as Garth relies on excellent vision for her work and never wanted to jeopardize that.
 "There are so many things that can go wrong with eyeball tattoos.
 People can go blind.
 Imagine if I went blind?
 I'd be fucked!
 What kind of insurance can you get for that?"